Russia stocks jump as trade resumes after month-long break | Headlines

 - Russian Federation

-Russia's stocks jumped on Thursday, the first day of trading in almost a month in the wake of its troops entering Ukraine, with gains in commodity stocks offset by a drop in a flagship bank and airline, in volatile trading backed by the promise of support from sovereign wealth fund money.
-The government said on March 1 it would channel up to 1 trillion roubles ($10.5 billion) from its rainy-day National Wealth Fund (NWF) to buying Russian stocks roiled by a massive sell-off last month.

-It was not clear if that money was being used yet, however, and the finance ministry did not immediately respond to a request for comment.
-The markets are gradually reopening after President Vladimir Putin sent his forces into neighbouring Ukraine four weeks ago, leading to sweeping sanctions being imposed by Western capitals and countermeasures taken by Moscow.
+Energy and metals firms led a jump in Russian stocks on Thursday as trading resumed after almost a month's suspension, reflecting soaring global prices for oil, gas and other commodities on fears the Ukraine crisis will threaten supply.

+The market was also underpinned by a government commitment to support stocks, leading a senior U.S. official to dismiss the limited resumption of trading as a "a charade: a Potemkin market opening".
+Stocks had not traded on Moscow's bourse since Feb.
+25, the day after President Vladimir Putin sent troops into neighbouring Ukraine, prompting Western sanctions aimed at isolating Russia economically and then Russian countermeasures.

-Those measures have seen Russia's financial markets severed from the global financial network and sent its currency tumbling.
-Russia calls its actions in Ukraine "a special military operation" to degrade its southern neighbour's military capabilities and root out people it called dangerous nationalists.
-Restrictions on trade with foreigners and a ban on short selling of Russian stocks remained in place as the Moscow Exchange partly resumed equity trade on Thursday.
+The reaction has cut off Russian financial markets from global networks and sent the rouble currency tumbling.
+Stocks had also plunged immediately after Moscow launched what it calls "a special military operation" to disarm and "denazify" its southern neighbour.
+Restrictions on trade with foreigners and a ban on short selling remained in place on Thursday as the Moscow Exchange cautiously resumed equities trading.
+On Friday, more securities, including corporate bonds and Eurobonds will be traded, the central bank said.

-Trading apps of major brokerages with leading banks, including Sberbank, VTB and Alfa, reported problems with processing clients' orders following increased interest in Russian stocks.
-The stock market relaunch reflected the double-edged sword of sanctions.
+"We will do everything possible to open all segments of the stock market soon," Boris Blokhin, head of Moscow Exchange's stock market department, said.
+STELLAR GAINS

-Energy firms enjoyed some stellar gains with companies such as gas producer Novatek, oil majors Rosneft and Lukoil as well as gas giant Gazprom up 10-20%.
-Brent crude oil, a global benchmark for Russia's main export, hovered near $121 per barrel, up some 13% since the start of the week as worries over supply disruptions from the Russia Ukraine crisis have boosted oil prices.
+The short session saw energy firms make stellar gains, with gas producer Novatek, oil majors Rosneft and Lukoil and gas giant Gazprom up 12%-18.5%.
+Brent crude oil, a global benchmark for Russia's main export, was trading near $120.6 per barrel on Thursday, having jumped more than 20% from a month ago as worries about supply disruptions from the Ukraine crisis drive up prices.

+"In the morning we saw a huge number of retail investors who on the one hand were closing short positions and on the other were ready to park their roubles in shares, so as to somehow save them from inflation," he said.
+The benchmark MOEX stock index ended the short trading session 4.4% higher at 2,578.51 points, having earlier reached a day peak of 2,761.17.

-Shares in mining giant Nornickel also gained 10%.
-However, shares in Russia's second-largest lender VTB , which is subject to Western sanctions, were down around 5%.
-And with most European airspace closed to Russian planes, flagship carrier Aeroflot sank about 20% at one point before cutting its losses to 16%.
+The dollar-denominated RTS index fell 9% on the day to 852.64, pressured by the weaker rouble, according to MOEX data that was suspended in the Eikon terminal.
+The negative impact of sanctions was clear in some sectors, with shares in Russia's second-largest lender VTB down 5.5%.
+And with most European airspace closed to Russian planes, flagship carrier Aeroflot sank 16.44%.

+Trading apps of major brokerages with leading banks, including Sberbank, VTB and Alfa, reported temporary problems with processing clients' orders following the restart.
+ROUBLE FIRMS

-Meanwhile Russia's rouble extended its recovery, gaining 2% to hover close to 96 against the dollar in Moscow trade.
+The rouble meanwhile extended its recovery, gaining 1.3% to trade at 96.50 against the dollar in Moscow trade by 1502 GMT.
 The currency had hit its strongest level in three weeks at 94.975 on Wednesday after Putin said Russia would start selling its gas to "unfriendly" countries in roubles.

-Against the euro, the rouble was 2.5% higher at 105.29 , pulling further away from an all-time low of 132.4 it hit in Moscow trading earlier in March, but far from levels of around 90 seen before Russia sent tens of thousands of troops into Ukraine on Feb.
-24. Russia resumed trading of OFZ treasury bonds on Monday with the central bank helping to stabilise papers with interventions, the amount of which it has not yet disclosed.
+Against the euro, the rouble was 2.1% higher at 105.75 , pulling further away from an all-time low of 132.4 it hit in Moscow trading earlier in March, but far from levels of around 90 seen before Feb.
+24. Russia resumed trading of OFZ treasury bonds on Monday with the central bank helping to stabilise the market with interventions, the amount of which it has not yet disclosed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)